thzandvl/microhack-sap-data/PredictIncomingCashflow.md

 <img src="images/aml/ml4.jpg">

 3. Create a new compute that will be used to train your model.
+As name we use `sap-data-ml-vm`.
 In this example we use a maximum of 3 nodes to increase the processing power.

 <img src="images/aml/ml5.jpg" height=500>
 <img src="images/aml/ml6.jpg">